spe301/dsc-phase-3-project/README.md

 day minutes per month
 <img src="images/day_minutes.png/">

-## Modeling
+## Modeling and Pip Package

 I tested out severall models and decided to go with Gradient Boosting because it had high testing accuracy, train and test accuracy were also pretty close to eachother. a large gap between train and test is undesired and a sign of overfitting.
+I also used my Potosnail Library to help me save time and get through the modeling faster.
+Potosnail can be installed via 'pip install Potosnail==0.0.5', and imported via 'import potosnail'.
+Feel free to visit it's repo here https://github.com/spe301/Potosnail!

 <img src="images/17.png/">